 Average seas temperatures drop down to around 31°C/76°F which is great for swimming, but the ground will still be very hot (ie the sand still scorches your feet!!)

 You can read our complete guide to Dubai Weather in October here, as well as our suggested ideas of what to pack for Dubai in October.

-- Expo2020 – what had been planned as Dubai’s big event of the decade has been postponed by one year to open on 1 October 2021 – watch this space for more of what to expect in the lead-up.
+- Expo2020 – postponed for a year due to COVID, the much awaited international event will start on 1 October 2021 – watch this space for more of what to expect in the lead-up.

 Note many schools locally take a mid-term break towards the end of October, this can be a few days or a full week.
 It shouldn’t make attractions significantly busier but you will see more families out and about mid-week.

 Suggested Dubai activities in October

 As it’s still pretty hot outside we’re all about keeping our cool in October, but no need to be trapped indoors all day.
 It’s a great time of year to enjoy the beaches and water parks when the air temperatures not so stifling and the water temperatures are beautifully warm.